annaesvensson/yellow-markdown/readme.md

     [gallery photo]   = adding an image gallery with popup [slider photo]    = adding an image gallery with slider

+Using code blocks:

+    ```
+    Code will be shown unchanged.
+    function onLoad($yellow) {
+        $this->yellow = $yellow;
+    }
+    ```

+Using collapsible blocks:

+    ?
+Show details
+    ?
+    ?
+This is a collapsible block element.
+It's
+    ? only shown when you click on the first line
+    ? and can contain Markdown text formatting.

-Using block elements:
+Using general blocks:

     !
 Here's a general block element.
     !
 Text can span over several lines
-    ! and contain Markdown text formatting.
+    ! and can contain Markdown text formatting.

     ! {.important}
     !
 Here's information that needs attention.